djshaf/NightRunner/README.md

 ## Data Sources

 The street network is obtained from OpenStreetMap through OSMnx, using the pedestrian network type.
 Crime data and stop and search data are both obtained from the UK Police open data API, retrieved by month.
-Street lighting data is obtained from Camden council's open data portal.
+Street lighting data is obtained from Camden Council's open data portal.

 ## Date Range

-Requests January 2021 to June 2026. data.police.uk only keeps a rolling ~3 year window, so `resolve_months()` checks what is actually published each run and clips the request accordingly, printing a note if the start date had to move.
+Requests from January 2021 to June 2026. data.police.uk only keeps a rolling ~3 year window, so `resolve_months()` checks what is actually published each run and clips the request accordingly, printing a note if the start date had to move.
 Earliest currently available: 2023-06.
 Console output states exactly which months are included.

-## Two Crime Weightings, Not One
+## Crime Weightings

-`crime_severity` is harm-based (1 to 3), from Sherman, Neyroud and Neyroud (2016) 'The Cambridge Crime Harm Index', Policing: A Journal of Policy and Practice, 10(3), and the ONS (2016) Crime Severity Score methodology, both weight by sentencing severity.
+`crime_severity` is harm-based (1 to 3), from Sherman, Neyroud and Neyroud (2016) 'The Cambridge Crime Harm Index', Policing: A Journal of Policy and Practice, 10(3), and the ONS (2016) Crime Severity Score methodology, both weighted by sentencing severity.

 `crime_perceived_risk` is a separate new column (1 to 4), how unsafe a crime makes an area feel, not how harmful it legally is.
 Based on Innes (2004) 'Signal crimes and signal disorders', British Journal of Sociology, 55(3), and Innes and Fielding (2002), Sociological Research Online, 7(2): the Signal Crimes Perspective, visible disorder like anti-social behaviour disproportionately drives fear of crime independent of its statistical severity.
 Also informed by ONS Crime Survey for England and Wales (CSEW) perception/ASB releases.
-Under this column anti-social behaviour (3) scores above burglary (2), the reverse of the severity ordering, deliberately.
+Under this column, anti-social behaviour (3) scores above burglary (2), the reverse of the severity ordering, deliberately.

-Both are a coarse simplification onto police.uk's 14 categories, not a reproduction of either study's exact weights, cite accordingly.
+Both are coarse simplifications onto police.uk's 14 categories, not a reproduction of either study's exact weights; cite accordingly.

 ## Location Anonymisation and Average Spacing

-Crime/stop-search coordinates are not exact, each is snapped to the nearest of roughly 680,000 anonymous map points (mostly street centres), each with a catchment of at least 8 postal addresses.
-No official average spacing figure is published; our own Camden data gives a rough estimate, about 1,384 distinct snap points across Camden's ~21.8 sq km in one 6 month pull, roughly one point every ~125m as an upper bound.
+Crime/stop-search coordinates are not exact; each is snapped to the nearest of roughly 680,000 anonymous map points (mostly street centres), each with a catchment of at least 8 postal addresses.
+No official average spacing figure is published; our own Camden data gives a rough estimate, about 1,384 distinct snap points across Camden's ~21.8 sq km in one 6-month pull, roughly one point every ~125m as an upper bound.

 ## Stop and Search